-On February 5, 2010, SCY entered into the JV Agreement with Jervois of Melbourne, Australia (ASX: JRV) to codevelop Nyngan .
+On February 5, 2010, SCY entered into the JV Agreement with Jervois to co-develop Nyngan.
 The JV Agreement gave SCY the right to earn a 50% interest in a joint venture with Jervois for the purpose of holding and developing Nyngan, provided SCY met certain technical and financial milestones.
 SCY met all financial requirements and delivered evidence of technical milestone achievement to Jervois on February 24, 2012.

 On February 27, 2012, Jervois formally rejected SCY's claim to have met the earn-in conditions specified in the JV.
 The parties discussed and successfully reached an agreed settlement in February 2013 that resolved all issues in dispute.
-The terms of the binding settlement provided for the transfer of 100% ownership and control of the Nyngan Project, including the relevant exploration tenements and surface (freehold) land holdings, to the Company, in return for A\$2.6 million in future cash payments.
+The terms of the binding settlement provided for the transfer of 100% ownership and control of Nyngan, including the relevant exploration tenements and surface (freehold) land holdings, to the Company, in return for A\$2.6 million in future cash payments.
 The settlement agreement also applied a production royalty on the Nyngan project of 1.7% of sales for products produced from the site, payable to Jervois.
-The royalty has a 12 year term from tge first production date, and a 10 tpa scandium oxide production minimum.
+The royalty has a 12 year term from first production date, and a 10 tpa scandium oxide production minimum.

-In June of 2014 the Company completed all settlement payments required under its agreement with Jervois.
-Formal transfer of the Nyngan Project exploration licenses to SCY's Australian subsidiary is currently underway, with completion anticipated by the end of the second quarter of 2015.
+In June of 2014, the Company completed the second of two settlement payments required under its agreement with Jervois.
+Formal transfer of the Nyngan exploration licenses to SCY's Australian subsidiary is currently underway, with completion anticipated by the end of the third quarter of 2015.

-With regard to the payoff of the Jervois settlement payments, on June 24, 2014 SCY entered into a \$2.5 million loan facility with Scandium Investments LLC, a company owned by a US private investor group.
-The proceeds of the 2014 loan were applied to pay a A\$1.3 million final payment to Jervois required for SCY to acquire a 100% interest in the Nyngan Project pursuant to the terms of a settlement agreement with Jervois dated February 2013.
-The balance of the proceeds of the loan was applied to repay \$1.2 million in maturing debt.
-The loan from Scandium Investments LLC has a maturity date of December 24, 2015 and bears interest that increases in quarterly increments from 4% to a maximum of 12%.
+With regard to the payoff of Jervois settlement payments, on June 24, 2014, SCY entered into a \$2.5 million loan facility with Scandium Investments LLC, a company owned by a US private investor group (the "2014 Loan").
+The proceeds of the 2014 Loan were applied to pay a A\$1.3 million final payment to Jervois in order for SCY to acquire a 100% interest in Nyngan (pursuant to the terms of a settlement agreement with Jervois entered into in February of 2013).
+The balance of the proceeds of the 2014 Loan was applied to repay \$1.2 million in maturing debt.
+The 2014 Loan has a maturity date of December 24, 2015 and bears interest that increases in quarterly increments from 4% to a maximum of 12%.

-The \$2.5M loan automatically converts into an effective 20% joint venture interest in both our Nyngan and Honeybugle Scandium projects, at such time as the Company meets a funding milestone, defined as raising \$3.0 million in equity, during the period from drawdown to loan maturity.
-This conversion feature can also be triggered at any time, at the lender's option, prior to the loan maturity date.
-Once the conversion feature is triggered, the 20% joint venture partner has a carried interest in the project until the Company meets two development milestones as follows: (1) filing a feasibility study on SEDAR, and (2) receiving a mining license on either joint venture property.
+The 2014 Loan automatically converts into an effective 20% joint venture interest in both our Nyngan and Honeybugle scandium projects at such time as the Company meets a funding milestone (defined as raising \$3.0 million in equity) during the period from drawdown to loan maturity.
+This conversion feature can also be triggered at any time, at the lender's option, prior to the 2014 Loan maturity date.
+Once the conversion feature is triggered, the 20% joint venture partner has a carried interest in the project until the Company meets two development milestones: (1) filing a feasibility study on SEDAR, and (2) receiving a mining license on either joint venture property.
 At such time as the two development milestones are met, the joint venture partner becomes fully participating on development costs thereafter.

-Completion of the development milestones by the Company, as described above, activates a second one-time, limited period option for the joint venture partner to elect to convert their 20% joint venture interest in the project into an equivalent value of the Company's common shares, at agreed market prices, rather than continue with ownership at the project level.
+Completion of the development milestones by the Company, as described above, activates a second onetime, limited period option for the joint venture partner to elect to convert its 20% joint venture interest in the project into an equivalent value of the Company's common shares, at agreed market prices, rather than continue with ownership at the project level.